Department of Chemistry

 Two specialization committees, appointed by the Dean of the College of Arts and Sciences on recommendations from the chairs of the chemistry and physics departments, are responsible for preliminary screening of applications for admission, preliminary approval of dissertation committees, approval of course selections by each student, certification of fulfillment of proficiency requirements by each student, administration and grading of preliminary examinations for each student, and proposal of any modifications in degree requirements for students in that specialization.
 Each specialization committee appoints specific faculty members to advise each incoming student selecting that specialization until the student’s dissertation committee is established.

 Accepted applicants who have previously earned a master’s degree from Oakland University or another regionally accredited university may request to apply up to 32 credits toward their doctoral degree.
-This petition must be approved by the Specialization in Health and Environmental Chemistry Committee and Graduate Study and Lifelong Learning.
-Any credits transferred from an institution other than Oakland University must be graduate level credits with a grade of 3.0 or above in each course, and be approved by the Specialization in Health and Environmental Chemistry Committee and Graduate Study and Lifelong Learning.
+This petition must be approved by the Specialization in Health and Environmental Chemistry Committee and Oakland University Graduate School.
+Any credits transferred from an institution other than Oakland University must be graduate level credits with a grade of 3.0 or above in each course, and be approved by the Specialization in Health and Environmental Chemistry Committee and Oakland University Graduate School.

 Proficiency of entering students